XinyueZ/nasaphoto-server/README.md

     {
       "reqId": "2016-1-3",
       "title": "A Starry Night of Iceland",
       "description": "On some nights, the sky is the best show in town.
-On this night, the sky was not only the best show in town, but a composite image of the sky won an international competition for landscape astrophotography.
-The featured winning image was taken in 2011 over Jökulsárlón, the largest glacial lake in Iceland.
-The photographer combined six exposures to capture not only two green auroral rings, but their reflections off the serene lake.
-Visible in the distant background sky is the band of our Milky Way Galaxy and the Andromeda galaxy.
-A powerful coronal mass ejection from the Sun caused auroras to be seen as far south as Wisconsin, USA.
-Solar activity over the past week has resulted in auroras just over the past few days.
-Follow APOD on: Facebook,  Google Plus, or Twitter", "date": "2016-1-3",
+On this night, the sky was not only the best show in town.....", "date": "2016-1-3",
       "urls": {
         "normal": "http://apod.nasa.gov/apod/image/1601/aurora_vetter_1080.jpg",